Arsenal transfer news and rumours: Summer transfer window 2021

 Who have Arsenal been linked with?

+Houssem Aouar - Arsenal will go on a £100m spending spree with the Lyon midfielder set to join White in signing for the club next week (Daily Star, July 18).

+Albert Lokonga - Arsenal are hoping to complete the signing of the Anderlecht midfielder before they fly out for their US pre-season tour next week (Mail, July 18).

-Martin Odegaard - Arsenal hopes of bringing the playmaker back to the Emirates have been boosted by claims Real Madrid need to slash their salary cap, with Odegaard at risk of being moved on (The Athletic, July 13)
+Martin Odegaard - Arsenal are "ready to pounce" should the Real Madrid playmaker become available this summer (Mirror, July 17); Arsenal hopes of bringing the playmaker back to the Emirates have been boosted by claims Real Madrid need to slash their salary cap, with Odegaard at risk of being moved on (The Athletic, July 13).

+Tammy Abraham - Arsenal are interested in Abraham, who Chelsea have already offered to a number of clubs as part of their search for a new striker (Daily Telegraph, July 16).

 James Maddison - Arsenal are expected to make a major move for Leicester City playmaker in the coming weeks (Daily Star, July 12).